 - 2 cups cultured coconut milk

-- This soup is pureed at the end, so the vegetable only need to be coarsely chopped.
+- This soup is pureed at the end, so the vegetable can be rough chopped.

-- Heat the oil in a large pot and saute the vegetables.
+- Heat the oil in a large pot and saute the vegetables until the onions start to soften.

 - Add the ginger and curry paste and saute for another minute.

-- Pour over the broth and lentils and simmer until the carrots and squash are soft.
+- Bring to a boil and simmer until the carrots and squash are soft (about 20 minutes).

 - Garnish with a spoonful of cultured coconut milk, a handful of toasted pumpkin seeds and cilantro.